DevOps Tools Engineer

 The following is a partial list of the used files, terms and utilities:

-• docker
+• docker compose

-• kubectl
+• podman-compose

-702.3 Container Infrastructure (weight: 4)
+702.3 Container Image Building (weight: 5)

 Key Knowledge Areas:

-• Understand the concepts of service discovery
+• Understand the principles of image scanners

 • Understand security risks of container virtualization and container images and how to mitigate them